gronaix/ynab-importer/README.md

 - LHV
 - Swedbank

-in order to use this tool, you have to switch the UI language within your internet banking first to english and the export your account statement in CSV.
+in order to use this tool, you have to switch the UI language within your internet banking first to english and then export your account statement in CSV.

 ## Usage
 Basic usage is shown below, the output will always to to stdout()